Västanfors Church

 Västanfors Church (Swedish: Västanfors kyrka) is located at Västanfors in Fagersta Municipality, Västmanland County, Sweden.

 History

-Before the church was built, here was a wood church, built in 1642.
+Before the church was built, a wood church was built in 1642.

 Drawings for a new church were established in 1818 by architect Lorens Axel Fredrik Almfelt (1781-1844).

-The present church building was built 1824–27 and opened in 1830.
-The last renovation of the church was in 1987–88, according to drawing by architect Jerk Alton.
+The present church building was built in1824–27 and opened in 1830.
+The last renovation of the church was in 1987–88, according to a drawing by architect Jerk Alton.